crosenbe/ioBroker.domiqbase/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**
+- push all subscribed objects to the base after connection lost and reconnect
+- After connect and reconnect initialize all states but don't progress updates of state mappings the first 10 seconds to not override values of the foreign states
+- temporary ignore Base response commands for 1sec after update to the same address was written to the Base (workaround because the Base send 2 responses at the moment)
+- acknowledge state updates

 ### 1.0.1 (2023-01-21)
 -   Smaller bugfixes
 -   Code cleanup to pass all tests